Here are the Top 10 Reasons a K-1 Fiance Visas are denied.

 Reason 4 One of you is not free to marry.
 A fiance visa case will be denied if it is filed before you are legally divorced.
 Prior to filing you should make absolutely sure that all previous marriages, for both parties, are completely terminated.
 This means that all prior marriages have terminated either by death, divorce, or annulment.
 There are plenty of people who believe that they are legally divorced, when, in fact, their divorce has not been finalized.
 If you are unsure if your divorce is final you should consult with a family law attorney in the state where your divorce was filed.

 Reason 5 It has been more than 2 years since you last saw your fiancé in person.
 Seeing someone on Skype does not count as an in person meeting.
 Keep receipts, plane tickets and other evidence of any in-person meetings you have with your fiancé.
-You can have this requirement waived based on medical or religious reasons.
+You may be able to have this requirement waived based on medical or religious reasons.

 Reason 6 .
 The paperwork you provide USCIS is incomplete.
 You should be given a Request for Evidence to correct this type of problem.
 If you do, you need to timely provide the requested information, or your case will be denied.
 It is possible that USCIS will simply deny your case if you are missing a given document.
 If this occurs you will have to re-file your case and repay the filing fees.
 If you are asked for a specific document provide that document.
 Sometimes people provide incorrect documents to USCIS (or to their attorneys !)